 Another amazing juice bar.
 It’s on the more expensive side, but everything is made with high-quality ingredients and the smoothies, juices, and foods are all incredible.
 I love the Bluephoria smoothie and the Overnight Oats from here, but I’ve had so much of the menu and everything I’ve had is great.
 They also have amazing acai bowls.
 If you have time to eat there, I’d recommend – they come in a BIG bowl when you get it to eat there.
 I also love the warm soup bowls they have – the soup changes but it always comes with quinoa and cashews and is so warming and delicious if that’s what you’re into the mood for.

-Healthy Creations in Encinitas (gluten-free) – MENU
+Healthy Creations in Encinitas (gluten-free, paleo & vegan friendly) – MENU

 One of the OG healthy cafes in San Diego!
 It’s tucked into a very unassuming strip mall with all sorts of paleo/vegan options.
 The menu is 100% gluten free and they’re open for breakfast and lunch.
 If you’re looking for dinner, go to their other restaurant, Nectarine Grove (below).
 The waffles are so good for breakfast, and you can also find them in the frozen case to bring home and make yourself (I would recommend doing this).
 For lunch, I love the Falafel & Hummus, which you can get in a salad or a wrap.
 All the panini’s I’ve had are great too.
 If you like their bread, you can also grab some of that from the freezer case to bring home with you.
 The millet rolls and rosemary bread are two particular favorites of mine and I rarely leave without picking up one or the other.

-Nectarine Grove in Leucadia (gluten-free) – MENU
+Nectarine Grove in Leucadia (gluten-free, paleo & vegan-friendly) – MENU

 This placed opened not too long ago, but it quickly became one of my favorite restaurants.
 I had already loved Healthy Creations (right above this), and this place is owned by the same owners.
 The entire restaurant is gluten-free and everything is made with clean ingredients.
 It’s mostly paleo too with tons of vegan options.
 My go-to is the Pesto Pizza with vegan cheese and I ask for it well done so it comes out with a crispy-on-the-bottom crust.
 They don’t use weird fake-tasting vegan cheeses, they taste like they’re made in house – not sure if they are but if they’re not, they’re sourced from good brands.
 I also love their Roasted Veggie Bowl.
-To drink, I usually get an iced matcha with housemade almond milk or a Bambucha Kombucha – one of my favorite kombucha brands.
+To drink, I usually get iced matcha with housemade almond milk or a Bambucha Kombucha – one of my favorite kombucha brands.
 They also have Bulletproof-style coffees, if you’re into that!

 True Food Kitchen at UTC and Fashion Valley malls – MENU